George, South Africa: Road

-The N2 national route passes by George in an east–west along the coast; George is 420 km east of Cape Town and 330 km west of Port Elizabeth.
+The N2 national route passes by George in an east–west direction along the coast; George is 420 km east of Cape Town and 330 km west of Port Elizabeth.
 The N9 and N12 national routes start in George and run concurrently north over the Outeniqua Pass; on the other side of the pass they divide, with the N12 continuing north to Oudtshoorn and then through Meiringspoort to Beaufort West, while the N9 runs northeast to Graaff-Reinet and Colesberg.

 Rail

 There is no scheduled passenger service to George.
 Rovos Rail and the Union Limited however offer vintage train trips to the Garden Route.
 The Outeniqua Choo Tjoe steam train offered leisure rides between George and Mosselbay but closed in 2009.

 Air

 George Airport (IATA code GRJ), situated approximately 7 km from the city centre, has scheduled flights to Cape Town International Airport, King Shaka International Airport (Durban), Bram Fischer International Airport (Bloemfontein) and OR Tambo International Airport (Johannesburg).